langmm/jupyterlab_cis/README.md

 You should then be able to browser to `localhost:8080` in your browser to access your Cloud9 IDE.

-NOTE 1: You should be prompted for the `USERNAME` / `PASSWORD` you chose prior.
+NOTE: You should be prompted for the `USERNAME` / `PASSWORD` you chose prior.

-NOTE 2: This authentication method is INSECURE over HTTP.
-Use HTTPS if you want to keep your credentials safe.
+**WARNING: This authentication method is INSECURE over HTTP.
+Use HTTPS if you want to keep your credentials safe.**

 # Without Docker
 Although running in Docker is recommended, it should still be possible to use